 CSR / Environment

-As a global company, Sharp is dedicated to helping solve such social issues.
-In line with our Basic Environmental Philosophy of “Creating an Environmentally Conscious Company with Sincerity and Creativity”, we have formulated SHARP Eco Vision 2050, a long-term environmental vision culminating in 2050.
-Through this vision, we are taking on the challenge of helping realize a sustainable global environment by providing the world with clean energy, while at the same time minimizing the environmental impact caused by greenhouse gases, waste, and other by-products of our business activities.
+As a global company, Sharp is determined to solve such social problems.
+Based on its Basic Environmental Policy of “Creating an Environmentally Conscious Company with Sincerity and Creativity”, Sharp has updated its environmental policies and formulated SHARP Eco Vision 2050, a long-term vision with 2050 as the target year.
+Under this vision, Sharp is taking on the challenge of realizing a sustainable global environment by providing the world with clean energy, while at the same time minimizing the environmental impact caused by greenhouse gases, waste, and other by-products of its business activities.

 Long-Term Environmental Goals